 SLS is one of the most sensitizing ingredients of all cleansing agents used in skincare products.
 It is a synthetic detergent, emulsifier and an anionic surface-active agent.

-The cheaper, commonly used “natural” alternatives to SLES, such as decyl glucoside, sodium cocoyl isethionate and sodium cocoyl glutamate are made in a sulphuric acid reaction and then neutralised with sodium hydroxide.
+The cheaper and more common “natural” alternatives to SLES, such as decyl glucoside, sodium cocoyl isethionate and sodium cocoyl glutamate are put together in a sulphuric acid reaction, and then sodium hydroxide neutralises it.
 This reacts with the natural sebum in the skin and clogs the pores.
-It is also known as skin irritant that can cause a burning sensation on the skin, especially for those who are prone to acne and those with sensitive skin.
+It can also irritate and cause a burning sensation on the skin, especially for those who are prone to acne and those with sensitive skin.
 Still, most companies use cheap SLS because it’s an inexpensive ingredient that creates a good “lather” effect.

 The alternatives to sodium lauryl sulphate would be